Bissell CrossWave vs Hoover FloorMate: Which Cleans Best?

 Maneuverability — Bissell CrossWave OmniForce Cordless Multi-Surface Cleaner wins

 Operating without a cord fundamentally changes how fast you clean.
-Navigating the Bissell around dining chairs took me half the time compared to managing the Hoover’s power cable.
+Moving the Bissell around dining chairs took me half the time compared to managing the Hoover’s power cable.

 Drying Speed — Hoover FloorMate Deluxe Hard Floor Cleaner Machine wins